What’s new in 24.2.0

 New documentation structure

-We have seriously updated the documentation - we have changed the structure of sections.
-Everything related to calculations is now in the Calculation Environment section, and everything about modelling and simulation is in the Modelling and Simulation Environment section.
-The sections have been tidied up as well - we’re sure you’ll like it.
+We have seriously updated the documentation and changed the structure of the sections.
+Everything related to calculations is now in the section Calculation environment, and everything about modeling and simulation is in the section Modeling and simulation environment.
+We’ve also put things in order inside the sections — we’re sure you’ll like it.

 Working with Python

-You now have the opportunity to upload your notebook, which is written in Python, to Engee and run it in the script editor.
-We recommend using the Jupyter magic commands to install the necessary packages:
+Now you have the opportunity to download your laptop, which is written in Python, to Engee and run it in the script editor.
+We recommend using Jupyter magic commands to install the necessary packages.:

 !pip install package

-This will display the variables from Python in the workspace (you will see that they are of type PyObject).
+At the same time, variables from Python will be displayed in the workspace (it will be visible that they are of the PyObject type).

-MAT is a familiar file format for MATLAB users, which contains variables, functions, data arrays, and so on.
-Now you can import files of this format into Engee, as well as export variables to it.
+MAT is a well—known file format for MATLAB users, which contains variables, functions, arrays of data, etc. Now you can import files of this format into Engee, as well as export variables to it.

-One of the features that many people are waiting for is the model reference.
-These models are used to create the hierarchy of a system model.
-Model references are ideal for subsystem usage, unit testing, parallel builds and large systems.
+One of those features that many are waiting for is the link model.
+Such models are used to create a hierarchy of the system model.
+Reference models are ideal for subsystem reuse, unit testing, parallel builds, and large systems.
 Look for the Model block in the library.

 Annotation improvements